larycoder/internship/docs/report.md

 Declaration \newline}

 \noindent%
-I declare that the thesis is entirely my own under the guidance of Dr. Tran Giang Son.
+I declare that this thesis is an original report of my research under the guidance of Dr. Tran Giang Son, has been written by me and has not been submitted for any previous degree.
+The experimental work is almost entirely my own work; the collaborative contributions have been indicated clearly and acknowledged.
+Due references have been provided on all supporting literatures and resources.
-I certify that the work and result are totally honest and unprecedented previously published in the same or any similar form.
-In addition, all assessments, comments and statistics from other authors and organizations are indicated  and have been cited accordingly.
-If any fraud is found, I will take full responsibility for the content of my thesis. \newline
+I declare that this thesis was composed by myself, that the work contained herein is my own except where explicitly stated otherwise in the text, and that this work has not been submitted for any other degree or professional qualification.
 \end{otherlanguage*}

 \vspace{3cm}